vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 ### Sour

 - In a cocktail shaker, add ice, 2oz whiskey
-- Add 3oz fresh lemonade (the Trader Joe's refrigerated lemonade works perfect, no need for additional sweetener)
+- Add 3oz fresh lemonade (the Trader Joe's refrigerated unpasteurized lemonade works perfect, no need for additional sweetener)
-- Add the juice of about 1/4 of a lemon (use a citrus juicer)
+- Add the juice of about 1/2 of a lemon (use a citrus juicer)
 - Shake hard for 10 seconds
 - Strain and pour over a large ice cube in a rocks glass.
 Garnish with cherry.
 - For a *NY Sour*, float 0.5oz of dry red wine (e.g. Malbec) over the back of a spoon